pytomtoto/docs/content/rancher/v2.x/en/concepts/clusters/cloud-providers/_index.md

 The `Custom` cloud provider is available if you want to configure your own cloud provider name and configuration in your cluster.

-> **Warning:** Your cluster will not provision correctly if you configure a cloud provider cluster of nodes that do not meet the prerequisites.
-Prerequisites for supported cloud providers are listed below.
+> **Warning:** Your cluster will not provision correctly if you configure a cloud provider cluster of nodes that do not meet the 先决条件. 先决条件 for supported cloud providers are listed below.

 ## Amazon